iptizer/k8s-workshop/docs/basics/overview.md

 ## Kubernetes API

-The most essential concept within Kubernetes is the idea of an API.
-This API accepts requests.
+The most essential concept within Kubernetes is the idea of a Kubernetes API.
+The Kubernetes API accepts requests.
 For example "start a container".
 After that the API (or related software which is called [controller](https://kubernetes.io/docs/concepts/architecture/controller/#controller-pattern)) will make sure that this container is started and keeps running.

 In other words: Define target situation via API.
 The rest taken care of by Kubernetes.
 This is referred to as "reconciliation loop".